stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 When you make SDK method calls, the calls are translated into HTTPS requests to the Stormpath REST+JSON API.
 The Stormpath Python SDK therefore provides a clean object-oriented paradigm natural to Python developers and alleviates the need to know how to make REST+JSON requests.

-This SDK is compatible with the 2.7 and later versions of Python.
+This SDK is compatible with the 2.7 and 3.2 and later versions of Python.

 Stormpath also offers guides and SDKs for [Ruby](www.stormpath.com/docs/ruby/product-guide),  [Java](www.stormpath.com/docs/java/product-guide), and [PHP](www.stormpath.com/docs/php/product-guide).